Three Little Pigs (film): Controversy

-When the short was reissued in September 1948, the scene was re-animated with the Wolf's disguise now only including a different pair of glasses, along with the same aforementioned hat and coat.
-His disguised voice no longer has a thick Yiddish accent and the line is changed to "I'm the Fuller Brush man.
-I'm working my way through college."
-Jack Hannah and his unit handled these changes; he told historian Jim Korkis that Walt Disney requested him to make these changes (despite there being no outside pressure for him to do so) simply because he felt the scene was not funny anymore and potentially hurtful after World War II.
+Shortly after the film's release, Rabbi J.X.
+Cohen (the director of the American Jewish Congress) wrote angrily to Walt Disney, demanding that the scene be removed.
+Roy O. Disney, speaking on Walt's behalf, told Cohen that the studio had no intention of disparaging any group, and that the caricature was simply a reflection of how "many well-known Jewish comedians portray themselves in vaudeville, stage, and screen characterizations".

+When the film was reissued in 1948, Jack Hannah and his unit reanimated the scene to remove the Wolf's mask.
+Hannah stated that Walt Disney ordered these changes because he felt that the joke was no longer funny and potentially harmful.
+In a later edit, the Wolf's dialogue was redubbed to remove his Yiddish accent, with the line "I'm giving a free sample" changed to "I'm working my way through college".

 Song

-The original song composed by Frank Churchill for the cartoon, "Who's Afraid of the Big Bad Wolf?", was a best-selling single, mirroring the people's resolve against the "big bad wolf" of The Great Depression; the song actually became something of an anthem of the Great Depression.
+The original song composed by Frank Churchill for the cartoon, "Who's Afraid of the Big Bad Wolf?", was a best-selling single, mirroring the people's resolve against the "big bad wolf" of the Great Depression; the song actually became something of an anthem of the Great Depression.
 When the Nazis began expanding the boundaries of Germany in the years preceding World War II, the song was used to represent the complacency of the Western world in allowing Führer Adolf Hitler to make considerable acquisitions of territory without going to war; it was also notably used in Disney animations for the Canadian war effort.

 The song was further used as the inspiration for the title of the 1963 play Who's Afraid of Virginia Woolf? and its 1966 film adaptation, though neither the play nor the film have any further relation to the song or the cartoon.